Preposition lesson plans can be engaging and meaningful to students.

 We close the first day by discussing all of the prepositions and how they show location or relationship.

 The preposition boxes often become part of our classroom decor.
-Students add funny prepositional phrases throughout the school year, and we have a fun piece that builds relationships.
+Students add funny prepositional phrases throughout the school year, and we have a fun piece of classroom decor that builds relationships.

-Digital option: Return to a prior assignment; the work doesn’t even need to be grammar-based.
+Digital preposition activity: Return to a prior assignment, maybe a reading passage; the work doesn’t even need to be grammar-based.
 Ask students to find prepositions.
 Students might be shocked to see that prepositions are frequently used words, and even more shocked that they already recognize many of them.